 To specify the title, abstract, scientific category and justification.
-In order to identify it as a multi-year proposal, or request XMM-Newton time, click the corresponding check box and fill in the requested XMM time (see the Mission Overview document for details).
+In order to identify it as a multi-year proposal, click the corresponding check box.

 Figure 1 - The Proposal Details Panel (bottom part)

 Having selected the attachment, the name of the file will be shown in the Current Attachment box of the Proposal Details Panel.
 Saving the proposal does not save the attachment, but the full path to access it.
 Hence, there is no need to re-attach the file every time the proposal is loaded, except if you have changed the location of the file.
 Clearly, before submitting, if you make changes to the scientific justification after the file has been attached to the proposal, you must override the previous attachment by attaching the new version.
 There is no need to remove an attachment; only the last attachment is used.
 Selecting $\underline{\mathbf{Panel}} \to \underline{\mathbf{Reset}}$ will clear all fields and also remove the attachment.